deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 }
 ```

-By returning a `ChannelReader` we ensure that our consumers won't be able to attempt writing to it.
+By returning a `ChannelReader<T>` we ensure that our consumers won't be able to attempt writing to it.

 ```csharp
 var joe = CreateMessenger("Joe", 5);